 - Adjustment ring enables controlled bit depth changes to within 1/64 in.

 - The large, low-pressure spindle lock button allows for comfortable, single wrench bit changes

-If you want to purchased you can get on Amazon here!
+If you want to purchase you can get it on Amazon here!

 What Can I Use Instead Of A Wood Router